A viral piece of text accurately lists nine things women couldn't do in 1971.

 Get a credit card in her own name

 As this post explains, banks were able to discriminate against women applying for credit cards until the passage of the Equal Credit Opportunity Act in October 1974.
-The Smithsonian noted that prior to this bill, women were asked a barrage of personal questions and were often required to be accompanied by a man to co-sign for a credit card.
+Women could get credit cards prior to this legislation, but as The Smithsonian notes, they were likely to be asked a barrage of personal questions and were often required to be accompanied by a man to co-sign for a credit card.
 Even then, women often received cards with lower limits or higher rates:

 Forty years ago, any woman applying for a credit card could be asked a barrage of questions: Was she married?
 Did she plan to have children?
 Many banks required single, divorced or widowed women to bring a man along with them to cosign for a credit card, and some discounted the wages of women by as much as 50 percent when calculating their credit card limits.